Centria-SamuelJunttila/special-pancake/TheBookingSystemVer1/Error_report_091224.md

 - This response was again an informal alert.
 It said that the response itself contains a session management token.

 User Agent Fuzzer - amount: 108
 - This response checks for differences in the mobile sites and compares the statuscode and hashcode of the response body.
-This response didn't have a solution, likely because it is a simple test for the previpusly mentioned codes.
+This response didn't have a solution, likely because it is a simple test for the previously mentioned codes.